-Food Charter Champion Awards
+Youth Food Champion Awards

-Each year, we celebrate the contributions of 5 individuals and/or groups from the greater Lewiston-Auburn area who strive to create a more vibrant and healthy food system from farm-to-fork.
+Each year, we celebrate the contributions of up to 5 individuals and/or groups from the greater Lewiston-Auburn area who strive to create a more vibrant and healthy food system from farm-to-fork.
 Those honored with awards ‘lead by example’ in one, or more, of the 5 principles of the Lewiston Auburn Community Food Charter.

-Read on for info about 2022 YOUTH awards!
+Read on for info about 2023 YOUTH awards!

 Pictured Above: Koos Mohamed accepts a Youth Food Charter Champion Award for ‘Leadership’ on August 3, 2021.

-the 2nd annual
+the 3rd annual

 P R E S E N T I N G S P O N S O R S